vishwaparekh/SCOUT/README.md

 ## How to run the Project?
 1. Download the Repo and navigate to the respective folder and start the Command Line Interface.
-2. Type the following command:
+2. Type the following command to install all the requirements:

 ```
 pip install -r .\requirements.txt
 ```

-This will install all the requirements.

 3. Install pytesseract from https://github.com/tesseract-ocr/tesseract/releases
    And poppler from https://poppler.freedesktop.org/  according to specification of your machines.